aki666888/generalpdffillerclaudedesktop/README.md

-# General Form Filler MCP
+# General PDF Form Filler for Claude Desktop

-A flexible PDF form filling system that works with Claude Desktop using OpenRPC and JSON-RPC.
+Universal PDF form filling system that works with any PDF using a target ID approach.

 ## Overview